Erode Tamil Nadu, India Travel Guide

 Traditional greeting is 'Namaste' or 'Vanakkam' (வணக்கம்) with folded hands.
 A simple 'hello' is common.
 Handshakes occur between men, not as much between men and women.
 Modest dress is suitable, with shoulders and knees covered, especially at religious sites.

 Traditionally, food is eaten with the right hand.
 Wash hands before and post-meal.
 Refrain from pointing with feet.
-Tipping is recognized for outstanding service.
-Always get consent before taking pictures of people, especially women and children.
+Tipping is recognized for excellent service.
+Always get consent before taking pictures of people, particularly women and kids.
 Photography is often restricted inside temple sanctums.

-Always take off your shoes before going in temples or any other religious places, demonstrating respect for sacred spaces.
+Always remove your shoes before entering temples or any other religious places, demonstrating respect for sacred spaces.

 Accessibility infrastructure in Erode remains generally limited, posing challenges for travelers with mobility needs.

-No specific specialized services for tourists for those with visual or hearing impairments are widely available in Erode.
+No specific specialized services for tourists with visual or hearing impairments are widely available in Erode.
 Planning with extra wariness is advisable.

 Newer private hospitals and some upscale hotels may show basic accessibility features like ramps or wider doorways.

-There isn't any dedicated accessible public transport.
+There is no dedicated accessible public transport.
 Buses are not accessible for wheelchairs, presenting movement challenges.

-Travel for individuals with mobility challenges demands significant planning and reliance on private vehicle preparations for comfortable and safe movement.
+Travel for individuals with mobility challenges demands significant planning and reliance on private vehicle plans for comfortable and safe movement.